 Without a Swiss travel card, for a week in Switzerland, you will end up spending up to $600+ USD on train/ public transportation alone.
 Buy your Swiss Travel Card here.

-Day 1 of Switzerland Itinerary 7 days – Arriving in Zurich and city sightseeing
+Day 1 – Arriving in Zurich Switzerland and city sightseeing

 On day 1 of your Switzerland itinerary, arrive in Zurich.
 Zurich International airport is 25 minutes away from the city center (by tram).
 Here are some options to get to the city center or to your hotel.